-The La Paloma project, comprising 20 contiguous concessions totalling 56,600 hectares, is located in Santa Cruz Province, Argentina, near the north-western margin of the Deseado Massif, a Jurassic Age felsic volcanic province that hosts world class epithermal gold-silver mineralisation.
-The 100% owned project is located approximately 20 kilometres west of Goldcorp’s Cerro Negro Au-Ag project and 30 kilometres southwest of the San Jose Au-Ag project owned by Hochschild Mining Argentina and McEwen Mining Inc.
+The La Paloma project, comprising 20 contiguous concessions totalling 56,600 ha, is located in Santa Cruz Province, Argentina, near the north-western margin of the Deseado Massif, a Jurassic aged felsic volcanic province that hosts world class epithermal gold-silver mineralisation.
+The 100% owned project is located approximately 20km west of Goldcorp’s Cerro Negro Au-Ag project and 30km southwest of the San Jose Au-Ag project owned by Hochschild Mining Argentina and McEwen Mining Inc.

 - 100% Patagonia Gold S.A.

 - Hosts the Lomada de Leiva deposit, recently exploited by Patagonia Gold SA